esper-io/dev-docs/docs/home/emulator.md

 vm.heapSize=228
 ```

-Make sure in your config.ini image.sysdir.1 is set to point to the correct system image dirtectory in the sdk folder.
+Make sure in your config.ini image.sysdir.1 is set to point to the correct system image directory in the SDK folder.
 For my mac at present it is set to image.sysdir.1=system-images/android-28/esper/x86_64/.
 Make sure you have it correctly set too.

 ## Testing the AVD